nick-robo/MediaWiki-Tools/README.md

 - To work on any MediaWiki.
 - Be efficient.
 - Get arbitrary subsets of pages beased on categories and template parameters.
+- Be very robust to variations and inconsistencies in user input.